ScrollPrize/scrollprize-website/docs/29_segmentation_tutorial.md

 </figure>

 In Figure 5 different patches have different colors and patches that are stitched together are linked with red arcs.
 In the end, all the patches that are stitched together will form a segment, hopefully big enough to read on it some columns of text with ink detection models.
 It is worth saying that the segmentation performed by `Thaumato Anakalyptor` generates _overlapping_ patches.
 The patch overlap is exploited during the stitching process.
 `Thaumato Anakalyptor` performs stitching in a sort of Monte Carlo fashion.
-It first builds _an uncertainty graph_ where nodes of this graph are patches and edges are weighted by the amount of the overlap between patches.
+It first builds _an uncertainty graph_ where nodes of this graph are patches and edges are weighted by the amount of overlap between patches.
 Many random walks are launched of the graph to build a subgraph (to select a cover of nodes/patches).
 The covers that selected the edges with the maximal overlap are chosen as final segments.

 ### Mesh reconstruction
 Now that we have a few big patches, represented as groups of point clouds made of contiguous points on the surface of the sheet, we can select one, and perform _mesh reconstruction_.